JuliaData/DataFrames.jl/doc/sections/06_reshaping_and_pivoting.md

 # Reshaping and Pivoting Data

-    require("DataFrames")
-    using DataFrames

-    require("RDatasets")
+Reshape data using the `stack` function:

-    using RDatasets
+    using DataFrames, RDatasets

     iris = data("datasets", "iris")